 In spring great numbers of Northern Fur Seals come ashore to breed, crowds of animals thronging the beaches at the northwestern end of the island.
 Amongst the main mass of seals the mature bulls lord it over their harems, whilst at the periphery the bachelor males are scattered about, grumpily baring their teeth when a rival comes to close or roaring aggressively if pressed too far.

-Day 1 We will be transferred to our hotewl in Yuzhno-Sakhalinsak for a two nights stay.
-There will be time for somne initial birding today.
+Sakhalin: Day 1 We will be transferred to our hotel in Yuzhno-Sakhalinsk for a two nights stay.
+There will be time for some initial birding today.

-Day 2 There is some attractive and interesting Taiga (boreal) foresat in the Yuzhno-Sakhalinsk area.
+Sakhalin: Day 2 There is some attractive and interesting Taiga (boreal) forest in the Yuzhno-Sakhalinsk area.
 Interesting species include Sakhalin Leaf Warbler and Sakhalin Grasshopper Warbler in particular, as well as Oriental Cuckoo, Rufous-tailed Robin, the smart Siberian Blue Robin, Red-flanked Bluetail, Siberian Thrush, Pallas’s Leaf Warbler and Radde’s Warbler.

 Sakhalin: Day 3 There will be time for some more birding early today before we meet up with those arriving for the cruise itself.